feroldi/ricing/chapter1/item2.md

 might be a better idea to set the on a per program basis.
 That way, you could use a different font for you bar and terminal.

 Classes are also a feature of X resources.
 They allow you to set multiple options at once.
 Classes are always capitalized, such as `xclock*Foreground`.
 I wont go into a lot of detail on these, as they are different for each program.
+You can find list [here](https://stuff.mit.edu/afs/sipb/project/doc/ixresources/xres.html#extraresources).

 ---

 Now, you amy think "Well, I'll set my colors in `.Xresources` and be good to go!".
 Not quite.
 We have to load these options somehow - turns out, there is already a tool to do so.

-_NB_: These commands must be run as root!

 `xrdb` Stands for X Resource Database Manager.
 It allows you to load you colors in for use.
 The most important options we'll talk about are `-merge` and `-remove`.